A dust model

 Dust depositon

-The AIBECS allows you to use climatological dust deposition fields from the Mahowald lab.
+The AIBECS allows you to use climatological dust deposition fields (from the Chien et al. dataset by default).

 :lat => [-90.0, -88.1053, -86.2105, -84.3158, -82.4211, -80.5263, -78.6316, …